tom-seddon/beeb_test_os/README.md

 There's a PNG here to show you what to expect:
 [./engtest.png](./engtest.png).

+## Colour test screen

+Selects mode 2 or "mode 8" (80x256, 16 colours) and displays a colour
+test card.
+The screen is divided into 8 rows, showing the standard 8 BBC colours in the standard order: from top to bottom, black, red, green, yellow, blue, magenta, cyan and white.

+In both cases it should like this: [./colour_test_screen.png](./colour_test_screen.png)

 ## Main memory test

 Lights both LEDs and constantly fills memory with a series of